DBCDK/hejmdal/README.md

 - `MUNICIPALITY_AGENCY_HACK` : `municipalityHack`
   List of space separated agencies where municipality is blindly taken, defaults to "100450 790900"

+- `MUNICIPALITY_TO_AGENCY_TAB` : `municipalityAgencyTab`
+  List of space separated municipaltyNumber:agencyNumber (like "563:756100 100:710000") where municipalityAgencyId is set different than normal, defaults to ""

 - `REMOVE_ATTRIBUTE_AGENCIES` : `removeAttributeAgencies`
   List of space separated agencies which is only returned if allLibraries is used, defaults to ""